Cricket in Wales: Domestic competitions

 In men's cricket, Glamorgan County Cricket Club is the only Welsh participant in the England and Wales County Championship.
 They also play in the Royal London One-Day Cup and the T20 Blast.
-Wales National County Cricket Club also play in the English National Counties competitions, for county teams that do not have first-class status.
+Wales National County Cricket Club also play in the English and Welsh National Counties competitions, for county teams that do not have first-class status.

-In women's cricket, Wales currently play in the Women's Twenty20 Cup, and previously competed in the Women's County Championship.
-Within the regional domestic structure, Wales is represented by the Western Storm regional hub.
+In women's cricket, Glamorgan currently play in the Women's Twenty20 Cup, and compete in the Women's County Championship.

 Welsh Fire represent Wales in both the men's and women's competitions of The Hundred.

 Two Welsh cricket leagues have received ECB accreditation: the North Wales Premier Cricket League and the South Wales Cricket League.

 Cricket grounds

-Glamorgan play at the following grounds: Penrhyn Avenue in Colwyn Bay, St. Helen's in Swansea and Sophia Gardens in Cardiff.
+Glamorgan play at the following grounds: Penrhyn Avenue in Colwyn Bay, Spytty Park in Newport, The Gnoll Cricket Ground in Neath and Sophia Gardens in Cardiff.

 On 8 July 2009 Sophia Gardens held its first Test match, when it hosted the first match of the 2009 Ashes Series.
 The game ended in a draw.